sophin123/UberClone/README.md

 - Distance Matrix API
 - Directions API

-once that done, replace the GOOGLE_API_KEY variable with your API key
+once that done, replace the GOOGLE_API_KEY variable from my project with your API key